CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ### Task 1: Create additional workload on the server

+In this task, you will run the CPU Stress utility (CPUStres64.exe) to simulate additional CPU load on SEA-SVR2.
+This increased workload will help identify performance problems that could arise under stress conditions.

 1. On **SEA-SVR2**, open File Explorer.

 1. In File Explorer, browse to **C:\Labfiles\Lab08**.